ziphra/long_reads/README.md

 ### Oxford Nanopore Technologies’ nanopore sequencing
 ONT allow the sequencing of RNA or DNA single strands without prior amplification step, thus dumping PCR bias during sequencing.
 This technology doesn't recquire active DNA synthesis, unlike classical sequencing technique and doesn't recquire imaging equipment either.
-Nanopore sequencing measures the ionic current change through a nanopore while a single strand DNA translocates trhoug it.
+Nanopore sequencing measures the ionic current change through a nanopore while a single strand DNA translocates through it.
 During translocation, changes in current intensity allows to distinguish nucleotides including uraciles, permitting native RNA sequencing with no prior conversion to cDNA.
 The nanopore sequencing can also detect bases modification such as bases' methylation without any DNA treatment in advance.

+During sequencing, the membrane separate two chambers with different electronic potential.
+It's that difference in electronic potential between the two chambers that allow the passing of a single strand DNA or RNA molecule via the nanopores from the upper to the lower chamber.
+As the sequencing runs, and molecules goes from the top to the bottom chamber, the charge equalises on both sides.
+Hence, over time a higher current is needed to induce the passing of molecules through the nanopore.
+Every 2 hours the voltage applied to the flowcell is increased .
+After a while, nanopores get stuck or dies and can't operate anymore.
+For that matter, the sequencer will switch to a new group of nanopores every 8 hours or so.
+This can be seen on the [output over experiment time graph from pycoQC](https://rawcdn.githack.com/ziphra/long_reads/24373579089a7ae0b21a6218b2fbc5e90e7d8cac/files/pycoqc.html).

 ![](./img/nanopore_principle.png)